3 Natural Selection & Population Genetics

 This video is a nice summary of how to use Hardy-Weinberg to study population genetics.

-In theory, if a population is at equilibrium—that is, there are no evolutionary forces acting upon it—generation after generation would have the same gene pool and genetic structure, and these equations would all hold true all of the time.
+In theory, if a population is at equilibrium—that is, no evolutionary forces are acting upon it—generation after generation would have the same gene pool and genetic structure, and these equations would all hold true all of the time.
 Of course, even Hardy and Weinberg recognized that no natural population is immune to evolution.
 Populations in nature are constantly changing in genetic makeup due to drift, mutation, possibly migration, and selection.
 As a result, the only way to determine the exact distribution of phenotypes in a population is to go out and count them.
-But the Hardy-Weinberg principle gives scientists a mathematical baseline of a non-evolving population to which they can compare evolving populations and thereby infer what evolutionary forces might be at play.
+The Hardy-Weinberg principle gives scientists a mathematical baseline of a non-evolving population to which they can compare evolving populations and thereby infer what evolutionary forces might be at play.
 If the frequencies of alleles or genotypes deviate from the value expected from the Hardy-Weinberg equation, then the population is evolving.

 Hardy Weinberg Examples